 - While broad, Exelate offers segments that allow you to target users who have shown an interest in health.

-Optimizing health and wellness advertising campaigns
+Optimizing health and wellness campaigns

-Put your campaigns to the test!
-To maximize your digital advertising, we recommend creating two different versions of a creative asset to see which one is more effective at engaging your target audience.
+Put your campaigns to the test.
+To maximize your digital advertising, we recommend creating two different versions, hence the name A/B testing, of a creative asset to see which one is more effective at engaging your target audience.

 Whitelists and blocklists